 Projects mainly involve detailed laboratory investigations of extra-terrestrial samples using the latest generation of analytical instruments such as FIB-SEM, EPMA, Raman, NanoSIMS.
 Each project provides a good balance between application of existing analytical methods and development of new and innovative analytical protocols ensuring international leadership in the field of planetary geochemistry.
 Our current focus is on understanding the history of water and other associated volatiles in inner Solar System material using a combination of geochemical and isotopic fingerprinting techniques involving elements such as H, C, N, O, Pb and U.

-Specific project details to be offered for 2019 start will be listed here.
+Specific project details to be offered will be listed on our website.

 If you have an enquiry specific to this research area please contact:

 - Administrative support